david-cortes/hierreg/README.md

 # hierreg

-This is a Python package intended for fitting linear models whose coefficients can have some deviation according to groups to which observations belong, in a similar way as random effects and hierarchical bayes models, but following more of a ‘statistical leaning’ procedure for the estimation, by applying regularization to the random effects (group deviations).
+This is a Python package intended for fitting linear models whose coefficients can have some deviation according to groups to which observations belong, in a similar way as multilevel / random effects and hierarchical bayes models, but following more of a ‘statistical leaning’ procedure for the estimation, by applying regularization to group deviations (random effects).

-An example such application would be to estimate a model to predict some variable of interest based on predictors/covariates collected at different physical locations (e.g. students from different schools, sales form different stores, etc.), or survey answers from different people, when data from these different groups (people/schools/regions/etc.) doesn’t behave the same and it’s desired to have different coefficients for each, but with these coefficients still being close to each other.
+An example such application would be to predict some variable of interest based on predictors/covariates collected at different physical locations (e.g. students from different schools, sales form different stores, etc.), or survey answers from different people, when data from these different groups (people/schools/regions/etc.) doesn’t behave the same and it’s desired to have different coefficients for each, but with these coefficients still being close to each other.

 Under the package’s default settings, the loss to minimize is as follows: